How to Have a Better Vacation

-- Pull the Plug: Your FaceBook friends and Twitter followers will live without you while you are on vacation.
+- Pull the Plug: Your social following can live without you while you are on vacation.
 Tune into what is going on around you and be in the moment as you experience all the things you planned.
 Everyone needs a break.
-If you can’t disconnect completely, then just use your SmartPhone or Laptop for 15 minutes at a time or limit yourself to a battery only vacation and only use the device as long as the battery lasts on your vacation.
+If you can’t disconnect completely, then just set limits on how much time you will spend on social media.

-- If you can schedule your first day to be a quiet day, where you can review what went on during the week and have time to meet with your staff, that will be help you catch up faster.
+- If you can schedule your first day to be a quiet or buffer day, that is ideal.
+Set yourself up so you can review what went on during the week, have time to meet with your staff and catch up on emails.

 Rest, relax, re-energize.
 Bon voyage!